mtbtlm/fullstack/README.md

 # Film_Project
 > A film project with Damien BALLATORE, Mathieu BARTHELEMY, Quentin POLGE

-In this project, the goal was to develop an API to display films.
+In this project, the goal was to develop an API to display and search films.

 ### Backend